terryaney/Documentation.Camelot/README.md

 Class | Purpose
 ---|---
 rbl&#x2011;nocalc<br/>skipRBLe<sup>2</sup> | By default, changing any `<input>` value in the view will sumbit a calc to the RBLe service.
-Use this class to supress submitting a calc.
+Use `rbl-nocalc` class to supress submitting a calc.
 Note this input will still be included in calcuations, but that changing it does not initate a calc. rbl&#x2011;exclude<br/>notRBLe<sup>2</sup> | By default, all inputs in the view are sent to RBLe calculation.
-Use this class to exclude an input from the calc.
-This will also prevent this input from initating a calc on change. rbl&#x2011;preserve | Use this class in child elements beneath `[rbl-source]` so that when the element is cleared on each calculation, an element with class 'rbl-preserve' will not be deleted.
+Use `rbl-exclude` class to exclude an input from the calc.
+This will also prevent this input from initating a calc on change. rbl&#x2011;preserve | Use `rbl-preserve` class in child elements beneath `[rbl-source]` so that when the element is cleared on each calculation, an element with class 'rbl-preserve' will not be deleted.

-\
 <sup>1</sup> Future versions of KatApp's may move these classes to attributes.
 <sup>2</sup> Legacy class name.
 Prefer using the current class name when possible.